RosenHe/AssignmentFolder/C#Assignment/C#Note.md

 <h1>Partial</h1>

 ```
-1. You can split the The UI od the design code and the business logic code to read and understand the code.
+1. You can split the The UI of the design code and the business logic code to read and understand the code.
 2. Maintain application in an eddicient manner by compressing large classes into small ones.
 3. Multiple developers can work simultaneously in the same class in different files.
 ```